mk0417/Empirical-finance/Use SAS to connect WRDS.md

 In addition to web query from WRDS website, you can use SAS to connect WRDS cloud to retrieve data.<br>
 There are two main advantages:
 1. Flexible: you can use SAS language or SQL to do more complex sample selection.
-2. Reuseable: you can make adjustments of SAS script and re-run it to update your sample at anytime.
+2. Reusable: you can make adjustments of SAS script and re-run it to update your sample at anytime.

 >For SAS users, this is even efficient for your workflow, because you can do your analysis immediately after you extract data from WRDS.